oliverwehn/docker-mongodb/README.md

 -----

 If you’d like to build the image from its Dockerfile, clone its repo from https://github.com/oliverwehn/oliverwehn-docker-mongodb.
-To create the image `oliverwehn/mongodb`, execute the following command on the tutum-mongodb folder:
+To create the image `oliverwehn/mongodb`, execute the following command on the mongodb folder:

 ```shell
 # Build mongodb image using v3.0